 Solid-lumber joists were once the only option, but modern building materials and construction technologies have rendered them less common in new homes.
 Solid lumber is generally the most economical choice for joists, though price will vary based on wood species, board size and lumber grade.
 These same factors can also affect the maximum joist span.
 Aside from being affordable, lumber joists also survive best in both fires and floods.
 When working with lumber, it is critical to follow building-code rules for notching and drilling through joist for running utilities like wiring, pipes and heating ducts.

 I-joists, sometimes called TJI joists, resemble the letter "I." The Engineered Wood Association says the top and bottoms of the "I" are made with either solid wood or laminated veneer lumber, and the center of the "I" is made with either plywood or OSB.
 I-joists can span a longer distance than solid wood, reaching distances of 26 feet.

 Open-web floor trusses are constructed with 2x4 boards on the top and bottom with a "web" of diagonal boards in the middle, secured with metal plates.
-Trusses are beneficial in that the open spaces in the middle make it easy to run utilities through them.
+Builders like trusses because the open spaces in the middle make it easy to run utility pipes and wires through them.
 While they flex more than I-joists, they flex less than lumber trusses and use less wood.
 Due to their unique design, web trusses can stretch the greatest span of all joists.

 Getting the Right Joists